Dynamic Decision-Making under Model Misspecification: A Stochastic Stability Approach: Introduction

-We also contribute to the emerging literature of bandit algorithms with misspecification.
-Several recent papers analyze the behavior of Thompson Sampling under specific forms of misspecification using diffusion or stochastic differential equation approximations \citep{fanDiffusionApproximationsThompson2025}.
-Other work considers particular misspecification structures in bandits, such as incorrect reward variances or endogenous contextual bandits \citep{liDynamicSelectionAlgorithmic2023,liModelMisspecificationReinforcementLearning2024}.
-In contrast, our analysis allows for general misspecification of reward functions within a structural bandit framework.\footnote{Related questions are also studied in the reinforcement learning literature, which often considers nonparametric environments \citep{lattimoreLearningGoodFeature2020,bogunovicMisspecifiedGaussianProcess2021,fosterAdaptingMisspecificationContextual2021}.
-Our focus differs because we studies the structured bandit problem with typical parametrizations.
-This approach is well suited to economic applications in which model parameters have behavioral or policy interpretations. } To our knowledge, this paper is the first to provide a unified stochastic stability framework that delivers a qualitative and geometric characterization of long-run belief dynamics under model misspecification.
+We contribute to the literature on bandit algorithms with misspecification.
+The machine learning literature primarily studies misspecification through worst-case regret bounds and robustness guarantees \citep{fosterAdaptingMisspecificationContextual2021,liModelMisspecificationReinforcementLearning2024}. \citet{fanFragilityOptimizedBandit2024} show that optimized bandit algorithms are fragile to slight misspecification; \citet{fanDiffusionApproximationsThompson2025} develop diffusion approximations for Thompson Sampling. \citet{liDynamicSelectionAlgorithmic2023} identify self-fulfilling bias in endogenous contextual bandits.
+Our approach differs: rather than bounding worst-case regret, we classify the qualitative long-run dynamics (convergence vs.\ ergodicity vs.\ transience) and show that the asymptotic object of learning can be an invariant distribution rather than a point.\footnote{Related questions are also studied in the reinforcement learning literature, which often considers nonparametric environments \citep{lattimoreLearningGoodFeature2020,bogunovicMisspecifiedGaussianProcess2021}.
+Our focus differs because we study the structured bandit problem with typical parametrizations, well suited to economic applications in which model parameters have behavioral or policy interpretations.}

-Our paper is also related, at a broad level, to the econometrics literature on model misspecification and robustness.
-A large body of work studies inference and estimation when econometric models are misspecified \citep{berkLimitingBehaviorPosterior1966,whiteMaximumLikelihoodEstimation1982,giacominiEstimationAmbiguity2019,bonhommeMinimizingSensitivityModel2022a,andrewsMisspecifiedMomentInequality2024a,mullerLocallyRobustEfficient2024,armstrongAdaptingMisspecification2025}.
-Our perspective is complementary.
-We analyze how a decision maker who relies on a misspecified model learns and acts over time, where the marginal distribution of the action and reward data is endogenous and shaped by the decision rule itself.
+Finally, our work complements the econometrics literature on inference under misspecification \citep{berkLimitingBehaviorPosterior1966,whiteMaximumLikelihoodEstimation1982,giacominiRobustBayesianInference2021a,bonhommeMinimizingSensitivityModel2022a,andrewsMisspecifiedMomentInequality2024a,mullerLocallyRobustEfficient2024,armstrongAdaptingMisspecification2025}.
+That literature studies what an econometrician can learn from misspecified models with exogenous data; we study what happens when a decision maker acts on misspecified models over time, generating the data endogenously.
+The KL-minimizing pseudo-truth from \citet{berkLimitingBehaviorPosterior1966} enters our analysis as the determinant of drift direction: the sign of $\Delta_i$ reflects which model is the KL-closest to the true data-generating process under each action.